kuku9-net/namachi/content/en/ni.md

 I believe that human beings cannot acquire concepts that leave reality behind, and that the imagination of a single human being is far poorer than reality.
 </span> which means that, on the contrary, “not being passively open” means "not being able to accept reality."
 It includes sticking to vested concepts and pretending to understand what one doesn't understand.
+When you get down to “understanding,” you have to confront the obstacles to that understanding.
 You cannot recognize a reality that you do not accept because you do not have the concept to interpret it.
 So you cannot expand the possibilities with the intention of “passively opening” them.
 As a result of being “actively open,” you are “passively open.”